awsdocs/aws-dms-step-by-step/doc_source/chap-mariadb2auroramysql.md

 + Provision DMS replication instance and create DMS endpoints
 + Create DMS task, migrate data and perform validation

-For the purpose of this section, we are using the CloudFormation templates for creating Amazon RDS for MariaDB, Aurora MySQL database and AWS DMS replication instance with their source and endpoints\.
+For the purpose of this section, we are using the AWS CloudFormation templates for creating Amazon RDS for MariaDB, Aurora MySQL database and AWS DMS replication instance with their source and endpoints\.
 We will be loading sample tables and data in MariaDB located on [GitHub](https://github.com/aws-samples/aws-database-migration-samples)\.

 **Topics**
 + [Set up MariaDB as a source database](chap-mariadb2auroramysql.provisioningmariadb.md)